Jenniered/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (April - Aug 2022)
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used pairing in order to problem solve efficiently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### Northumbria University

-- Subject, any specialisms
+- Graduate Teacher Programme
+- Qualified Teacher Status (secondary mathematics)
-- Grade
+- Grade 1 (outstanding)

+#### Leeds Metropolitan University
+- MSc Events Management
+- Merit
+- Dissertation: How major events impact participation in grassroots sports

+#### Durham University
+- BA(Hons) Combined Studies in Arts (maths, linguistics, Czech)
-- Other cool stuff
+- 2:1
+- Third year abroad on the Erasmus scheme at Charles University, Prague

-#### Any other qualifications
+#### Other qualifications

-That in some arguable way make you a better software developer or well-rounded person

-## Hobbies
+## Hobbies and volunteering

-Any cool stuff that makes you a super part of a software development team
+- I've been a School Governor since February 2020 at Belmont Park School, London (Community special school for social, emotional and mental health issues)
+- I volunteered for a CIC, Be Her Lead, at the end of 2021 and wrote a successful National Lottery Community Fund bid for £10k to support their work running empowerment workshops for girls in schools
+- Love the theatre, especially musicals and have been a member of City Showtunes Orchestra, playing the clarinet, for over 5 years.